marcpare/edsger/README.md

 edsger can be deployed as a JSON web service using [Bottle](http://github.com/defnull/bottle).
 There is a little HTML console included to demonstrate its usage in AJAX, as well.

-Bottle exposes the app using WSGI, so it could be plugged into any WSGI compatible multi-threaded Python serve (like gunicorn, cherryPy, fapws3, ...)
+Bottle exposes the app using WSGI, so it could be plugged into any WSGI compatible multi-threaded Python server (like gunicorn, cherryPy, fapws3, ...)